-Today we have Winnie Abramson here to teach us about the benefits of lacto-fermented foods and how to easily prepare them at home.
+Today we have Winnie Abramson here to teach us about the benefits of lacto-fermented foods and how to easily prepare them at home, like this El Salvadorian sauerkraut recipe.
 Winnie has a degree in Naturopathic Medicine and is the writer of a fantastic blog – Healthy Green Kitchen.
 I believe fermented foods are a staple to a nourishing diet.
 I serve my family lacto-fermented foods such as sauerkraut and pickles a few times daily and find it extremely helpful for the digestive system.
 I’m happy to have Winnie here today to educate us on the importance of fermented foods.

 Lacto-fermented (aka cultured) foods have long been enjoyed throughout the world for many centuries.
 Dairy products like yogurt, and also many cheeses, are the result of culturing milk; miso (fermented soybean paste), kombucha (a fermented beverage made from tea) and vegetable preparations like kimchi, “live” pickles, and sauerkraut are more examples of familiar cultured foods.

 Foods are fermented when lactobacilli bacteria convert their sugars and starches into lactic acid.
 The proliferation of lactic acid aids in the natural preservation of whatever is being cultured, and results in an end product that’s exceptionally nutritious.
 The process of lacto-fermentation also makes foods more digestible than they were to begin with (which is why many people who cannot tolerate milk do just fine with yogurt, for example).